"A holiday on the Isle of Mull is perfect for exploring the spectacular wildlife Scotland has to offer"

 A supply of ecologically friendly detergents and cleaning products is provided for use in the washing machine, dishwasher, kitchen sink, and for cleaning the toilet; we ask that guests do not use other types of cleaning product as they will upset the proper operation of the septic tank/water treatment system.

-Fresh linen, tea towels and a bathmat for the shower room are provided at the beginning of each stay.
+Fresh linen, bath towels, tea towels and a bathmat for the shower room are provided at the beginning of each stay.
 If additional sets of bed linen are required for multiple week stays, this can be requested on the booking form.

 No additional charge is made for the cost of electricity, WiFi access, or reasonable use of the telephone.
+More information can be found in the information pack; there is a paper copy of this in each cottage.

 A child’s cot can be made available on request – mention this on the booking form.